Legal aid in proceedings in France

 To obtain legal aid definitively, you must justify your financial resources (income, real estate, savings).

-If they exceed the legal aid admission ceilings, you will be required to pay or reimburse the amounts that you were exempted from or that were paid by the state unless the Office of Legal Aid (OLA) considers that your case is particularly noteworthy.
+If they exceed the legal aid admission limits, you will be required to pay or reimburse the amounts that you were exempted from or that were paid by the State unless the Office of Legal Aid (OLA) considers that your case is particularly noteworthy.

 Please note